Lily’s Kitchen Information

 You can learn more about Barley in our article Barley In Dog Food.

-Chicken Fat is a common addition to pet food recipes and is found in some of Lily’s Kitchen recipes.
-It is added to enhance the flavor of a recipe and boost the overall levels of animal-based fats.
-Chicken Fat is chosen over alternatives thanks to its low cost and high availability.
+Chicken Fat is a common addition to pet food recipes throughout the industry and is found in some of Lily’s Kitchen recipes.

-You can learn more about Chicken Fat in Chicken Fat In Dog Food.
+You can learn more about Chicken Fat, including if it can cause allergic reactions, in our article Chicken Fat In Dog Food.

 Lily’s Kitchen Animal Testing